EylenS/Assays/README.md

 In this project we implement a function similar to printf(), from the standard  library <stdio.h>.

-The printd() function is of variable type, i.e. it can receive an indefinite number of arguments, following the format pointer.
+The printf() function is of variable type, that is, it can receive an indefinite number of arguments, following the format pointer.

 ## _Examples of_ __printf() usage_